cast-org/figuration/docs/widgets/drag.md

 Working examples can be found on the [Slider widget]({{ site.baseurl}}/widgets/slider/) page, and at the draggable example on the [Popover widget]({{ site.baseurl}}/widgets/popover/#draggable-example) page.

+## Disabled

+If the element on which the drag widget is attached to is disabled either by `.disabled` or `:disabled` then the `dragStart` action will not occur.
+The same is true if a handle is defined, and the handle is marked as disabled.

 ## Usage

 ### Via JavaScript